R300-AI/ITRI-AI-Hub/docs/genio-evk.md

 <img src="assets/images/pages/genio_510_evk.png" width="560"/>
 </div>

-The Genio Evaluation Kits are designed to provide developers with a robust platform for AI and IoT applications.
+The Genio Evaluation Kits are designed to provide developers with a robust platform for **Computer Vision** and **AIoT** applications.
 These kits support both Yocto and Ubuntu 22.04 operating systems, each offering unique advantages to cater to different development needs.

 ### Operating Systems: